The best hostels in Iran on a budget

 They have now moved to a bigger location.
 It’s a great place to meet other travellers and get all the advice and help you need.
 It’s in a quiet neighbourhood and it is easy to reach by Tehran metro.
 It has private rooms and a dormitory.

-Number 7: Hostel Koosaran, Gazor Khan in Alamut
+Number 7: Hostel Koosaran, Alamut valley